3 ways nostalgia can trigger hope and joy

-Until the turn of this century, nostalgia—a sentimental longing for something good that happened in our past—often dominated conversations at live family gatherings and class reunions.
+Until the turn of this century, nostalgia—a sentimental longing for something good that happened in our past—often dominated conversations at family gatherings and class reunions.
 Close relatives and friends would fondly remember the good times they shared and the happy memories they created together.

 Today, nostalgic vibes have found a new—and perhaps, sadly, more permanent—home on social media, particularly in WhatsApp groups.
-While it’s wonderful that technology has made it easier and faster to stroll down memory lane with frequent sharing of old anecdotes and photographs, it has taken away some of the joy of sitting down and exchanging stories over tea and laughter.
+While it’s nice that technology has made it easier and faster to stroll down memory lane with frequent sharing of old anecdotes and photographs, it has taken away some of the joy of sitting down and exchanging stories over tea and laughter.

 In that sense, we are depriving ourselves of a nostalgia that once had a magical way of warming our hearts.
 Instead, we seem to be quite content tapping into and downloading nostalgic fragments of years gone by.